Murder of Tammy Alexander: Identification

 In January 2015, the Monroe County medical examiner's office found that MtDNA from the unidentified body matched that of Dyson, confirming that the victim was her half-sister.
 A week later on January 26, 2015, the Livingston County sheriff, Thomas Dougherty, announced at a news conference that Caledonia Jane Doe had been identified after 35 years.

-Dyson said the family decided to keep Alexander buried in the Greenmount Cemetery in Dansville, New York, planning to hold a service there for her.
+Dyson said the family decided to keep Alexander buried in Dansville, New York, planning to hold a service there for her.
 "I'm truly glad for the closure," [Dyson] said.
 "But it hurts to know she died that way.
 It's terrible, nobody should have to be shot and dragged out into the woods."
-The Dougherty Funeral Home in Livonia, New York said it paid to have the "Jane Doe" headstone removed and replaced with one reading "Tammy Jo Alexander".
+The Dougherty Funeral Home in Livonia, New York, said it paid to have the "Jane Doe" headstone removed and replaced with one reading "Tammy Jo Alexander".
 A public ceremony took place on June 10, 2015, when the new headstone, displaying the victim's name and lifespan, was revealed.
 Approximately one hundred family and community members attended.
 Dyson and other members of the Alexander family thanked the police and Livingston community for their caring for Alexander and continued efforts to find her killer.
 Dyson has since urged family members of missing people to enter the subjects into NamUs, saying that this database was critical in achieving her sister's identification.

 The Livingston County Sheriff's Office released three audio clips of Alexander's voice on November 2, 2020, which would have been the victim's 57th birthday.
 She was believed to have created the recordings during July 1979 on a cassette tape, which she sent to her boyfriend, who had kept it in his possession until he provided it to the investigative agency.